arvields/bigdata/README.md

 2. Data Loading: Cleaned and preprocessed data from both CSV and DBF files are loaded into pandas dataframes to facilitate subsequent analysis.

 3. Descriptive Analysis:
- - Number of Suicides per Country based on Age and Sex This section explores the number of suicides per country, considering the breakdown by age and sex.
+ - Number of Suicides per Country based on Age and Sex:
+    This section explores the number of suicides per country, considering the breakdown by age and sex.
 The goal is to understand how suicide rates vary across different demographics.

-    Analysis Steps
+    Analysis Steps:
     1. Group the data by country, age, and sex.
     2. Calculate the total number of suicides for each group.
     3. Visualize the trends using a line graph.

- - Population by Country based on Age and Sex
+ - Population by Country based on Age and Sex:
     Similar to the previous section, this analysis focuses on the population, considering the breakdown by age and sex.

-    Analysis Steps
+    Analysis Steps:
     1. Group the data by country, age, and sex.
     2. Calculate the total population for each group.
     3. Visualize the trends using a line graph.

- - Yearly Gross Domestic Product (GDP) of a Country based on Age and Sex This analysis focuses on the yearly Gross Domestic Product (GDP) of a country, considering the breakdown by age and sex.
+ - Yearly Gross Domestic Product (GDP) of a Country based on Age and Sex:
+    This analysis focuses on the yearly Gross Domestic Product (GDP) of a country, considering the breakdown by age and sex.

-    Analysis Steps
+    Analysis Steps:
     1. Group the data by country, age, and sex.
     2. Calculate the total GDP for each group for each year.
     3. Visualize the trends using a line graph.

- - Yearly Gross Domestic Product (GDP) per Capita based on Age and Sex Similar to the previous section, this analysis focuses on the yearly Gross Domestic Product (GDP) per capita of a country, considering the breakdown by age and sex.
+ - Yearly Gross Domestic Product (GDP) per Capita based on Age and Sex:
+    Similar to the previous section, this analysis focuses on the yearly Gross Domestic Product (GDP) per capita of a country, considering the breakdown by age and sex.

-    Analysis Steps
+    Analysis Steps:
     1. Group the data by country, age, and sex.
     2. Calculate the GDP per capita for each group for each year.
     3. Visualize the trends using a line graph.